Antioch University New England (AUNE) Internal Sources for Scholarships and Grants

 President’s Merit Scholarship

 The AUNE President’s Merit Scholarships are awarded to new students seeking a master’s degree.
-Awards of up to $5,000 per year are based on prior academic performance (minimum 3.20 GPA) and work/life experience.
+Awards of up to $10,000 are based on prior academic performance (minimum 3.20 GPA) and work/life experience.
 Awards are distributed equally over the expected number of terms during the first two years of a student’s program.
-The student must maintain satisfactory academic standing and remains enrolled full time.
-In your one page essay, please tell us about your academic performance (GPA) and work/life experience as it relates to your program.
+The student must maintain satisfactory academic standing and remain enrolled full time.
 Download general scholarship application.